Rob9999/erda-book/tools/gitbook_worker/README.md

 ```bash
 pip install -U gitbook-worker
 ```
-Pandoc is now called with `-t latex` and the option `--longtable`.
-Update any custom scripts that still expect the old `latex-+longtable` target.
+Pandoc is now called with `-t latex`.
+Should you need to avoid the built-in `longtable` environment, provide a custom LaTeX header and a Lua filter as shown below.

 ## 2. Dokumentation erzeugen